Flinders University is committed to providing access to fair and impartial appeal and complaint resolution processes.

-The University also recognises a student's right to refer a grievance to a relevant external agency at any time.
+The University also recognises a student's right to refer a complaint to a relevant external agency at any time.
 External agencies may include the South Australian Equal Opportunity Commission, Australian Human Rights Commission, South Australian Ombudsman, Administrative Appeals Tribunal, Office of the Training Advocate, or Police.

 Students who have information that meets the definition of reportable conduct under the University's Whistleblower Statement and Procedures, but fear reprisal if they report the information, may contact the University's independent whistleblower management service.
 For further information refer to Whistleblowers.

-Flinders' approach to student grievance resolution emphasises:
+Flinders' approach to student appeal and complaint resolution emphasises:

 - fairness and impartiality